alyQamar/Bankist/README.md

 ## Resource

-this project was developed in The Complete JavaScript Course 2022: From Zero to Expert! couse https://www.udemy.com/course/the-complete-javascript-course/
+this project was developed in The Complete JavaScript Course 2022: From Zero to Expert! course https://www.udemy.com/course/the-complete-javascript-course/

 Created by [Jonas Schmedtmann](https://github.com/jonasschmedtmann) <br/>